This post may contain affiliate links which won’t change your price but will share some commission.

 Kapusta (Sauerkraut with Mushrooms) – one of my favorite Polish delights – is super healthy and in most Polish houses, served on Christmas Eve.
 Traditionally on Christmas Eve, all the dishes should be “lenten” meaning cooked and served without any meat or animal products.

-While most recipes call for butter, it’s optional addition.
+While most recipes call for butter, it’s an optional addition.
 I realize that the saying is ‘everything with butter tastes better,’ but this one is super delicious when made with just water and splash of olive oil.

 My husband and I have had a few Christmases together so far.
 Each year, he looks forward to the delicious aroma of sauerkraut and mushrooms that fills our house.
-I usually make pirogies with sauerkraut and mushrooms too; so it’s a lot of krauty, shroomy smells dancing around.
+I usually make pierogi with sauerkraut and mushrooms too; so it’s a lot of krauty, shroomy smells dancing around.

-The traditions of “lenten” dishes has loosened up in a past decade and now you can see additions of meat in some Christmas Eve dishes, but not all.
-For example, instead of Kapusta, you could have Bigos which is yet another Polish sauerkraut recipe that includes meats, mushrooms, prunes and wine.
 You could also serve Pierogi with Potatoes and Cheese.
 Sprinkle them with bacon bits on top and you have a delicious twist on a Polish classic.

 Wild mushrooms take me back to my childhood in Poland.
 At least once a year there was an early morning kick-off (I mean the morning that we consider the middle of the night – 4 am wake up call) to a mushroom picking day in the forest!